cesarParra/lwc-signals/README.md

 }));
 ```

-Notice that the resource signals takes a second optional argument, which in this case is a function that returns an
+Notice that the resource signal takes a second optional argument, which in this case is a function that returns an
 object with the parameters that the Apex method needs.
 Because this function is accessing a reactive
 value (`selectedAccountId`),
-the resource signals will automatically refetch the data whenever the `selectedAccountId` changes!
+the resource signal will automatically refetch the data whenever the `selectedAccountId` changes!

 > 🍪 The value doesn't need to be a function unless you need the reactivity, it can also be a regular JS object in the
 > format expected by your Apex method (e.g. `{ accountId: "001200000XyZ1QAQ" }`).